 In Chicago, a primary proponent of using CVE to fight white supremacy is Christian Picciolini, co-founder and former director of Life After Hate.
 As a self-described former neo-Nazi, Picciolini has used his personal platform to promote CVE and encourage law enforcement collaborations.
 After Charlottesville, he was a featured guest on CNN, 60 Minutes, Samantha Bee, and more.
-His media appearances helped Life After Hate fundraise over \$400,000 to make up the funds they lost when their CVE grant was cut, and pushed the narrative that CVE is an effective way to fight white supremacist violence.
+Following his media appearances Life After Hate saw an influx in private donations and funding-as much as \$400,000.
 Locally, he has co-hosted events with Junaid Afeef (ICJIA) and Stevan Weine (UIC), and frequently collaborates with local and federal law enforcement.